ballouzlab/OutDeCo_lite/vignettes/vignette.md

 Alternatively, we can assess the genes using their average connectivity properties in the network.
 For this, we run a neighbor-voting algorithm (in the EGAD? package).
+NEED TO FIX THIS.
 ```{r}
 gene_sets <- matrix(0, nrow= dim(deg_sub)[1], ncol = 2 )
 colnames(gene_sets) <- c("up", "down")